rasmusjons/documentupload/Answers.md

 #### Explain why you chose the code structure(s) you used in your solution.

-The app is divided in two major parts: back-end and a front-end.
+The app is divided in two major parts, back-end and a front-end, for an easier overview.

-The backend part resides in the server folder.
+The back-end part resides in the server folder.
 The server side is structured with separate routes, models and middleware.
+This makes the project more manageable and scalable.

-The fontend part resides in src folder.
+The font-end part resides in the src folder.
 The frontend is structured in views and components.
-Furthermore, state handling is centralized in a store in order to allow for easy communication between components as well as for future possible scalability.
+I would say that this makes it easier to grasp what is going on as well as maintain it.
+Furthermore, state handling is centralized in a store in order to allow for easy communication between components and for future possible scalability.
+Lastly, routes are broken out from the main.js-file.

+More generally I have tried to keep it simple and not to repeat myself.

 ### What would you add to your solution if you had more time?
 This question is especially important if you did not spend much time on the coding test - use this as an opportunity to explain what your solution is missing.

-Regarding the task at hand, and not features on related to the assignment, it would have been nice if the app could handle doc, docx and pdf.
-Apparently Node cannot do this.
-There are som npm package that claim to be able to handle this or alternative use an external api to convert the file to txt and then the processed with the current process.
+Regarding the task at hand, and not features unrelated to the assignment, it would have been nice if the app could handle doc, docx and pdf.
+Perhaps through a npm package or an external api.

+Secondly, one could off course aim for a much higher test coverage.

-More generally, if I had more time I would learn ASP.NET.
-Perhaps it would have been possible, but one challenge as a junior developer is estimating how much time is required for a task.
-With that background and because I wanted you to see me at my best, I went with a Node/Express backend.
+Lastly and more generally, if I had more time I would learn ASP.NET and do the assignment with ASP.NET instead of Node.
+However, I wanted you to see me at my best, that is why I went with a Node/Express backend.

 #### What did you think of this recruitment test?

 I really enjoyed it.
-I have not had a reason before to work with upload.
-So that part was new to me and I learned som new stuff.
+It made me solve some problems I haven't run into before and I feel like I had the opportunity to show you my current skill level as a developer.